AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        for I in 1 ..
 M loop
           Put_Line ("Hello, World!");
        end loop;
+       -- Loop body executed 13 times
     end Main;

-Type level overflow will only be checked by the compiler at specific points in the execution.
-The result, as we see above, is that you might have an operation that overflows in an intermediate computation, but no error will be raised because the final result does not overflow.
+Type level overflow will only be checked at specific points in the execution.
+The result, as we see above, is that you might have an operation that overflows in an intermediate computation, but no exception will be raised because the final result does not overflow.

 Unsigned types
 --------------

 Ada also features unsigned Integer types.
-They're called modular types in Ada parlance.
+They're called *modular* types in Ada parlance.
 The reason for this designation is due to their behavior in case of
 overflow: They simply "wrap around", as if a modulo operation was applied.

-For machine sized modular types, this mimics the most common implementation defined behavior of unsigned types.
-However, the main advantage is that this works for any modular type:
+For machine sized modular types, for example a modulus of 2**32, this mimics the most common implementation behavior of unsigned types.
+However, an advantage of Ada is that the modulus is more general:

 .. code-block:: ada